Median

 The Ulnar Nerve

 The other side of your ring finger and your little finger are the bailiwick of the ulnar nerve.
 Interestingly, the ulnar nerve is the only exposed nerve in your body.
-When you hit your "funny bone" (actually named for the "humerus" bone in your upper arm), you're actually hitting the exposed portion of your ulnar nerve and sending crazy pain all the way down to your pinkie.
+When you hit your "funny bone" (actually named for the "humerus" bone in your upper arm), you're actually hitting the exposed portion of your ulnar nerve and sending crazy pain all the way down to your pinkie.close

 The past few weeks I've been doing some pretty serious manual labor around my house that has involved using a jackhammer, swinging a sledgehammer, a pick, and an ax.
 Two weekends ago, I built